psychemedia/island-storynotes/knighton-gorges-ghosts.md

 An earlier family of repute — the De Morvilles — were located here by, or shortly

 before, the commencement of Henry II.'
 3.. reign.
-William de Morville it is conjectured, obtained a grant of the manor from theCrown, but no documentary evidence of such grant has been traced.
+William de Morville it is conjectured, obtained a grant of the manor from the Crown, but no documentary evidence of such grant has been traced.
 His name is attached to two important island charters of 1150 and 1161.
 His descendant Ivo de Morville, Lord of Bradpole, co.
 Dorset, Wraxall, co.
 Somerset, and Knighton, Isle of Wight, died before 1256, the date usually assigned, leaving an only daughter Elena, heiress to his large estates.
 She married' Ralph, son of Ivo de Gorges of Tamworth,. co.
 Warwick.

 Ralph (1) de Gorges.
 His marriage with, the heiress took place before 1241, both parties being probably under age.
-This surmise is based upon the following, entered on a Patent Roll, bearing date Jan 16 1241 :—
+This surmise is based upon the following, entered on a Patent Roll, bearing date Jan 16 1241:—

-" Appointment during pleasure of Bartholomew Peche and Joan de Gorges to the custody of the-

-lands of Ralph de Gorges and Eleanor his wife ' '
+"Appointment during pleasure of Bartholomew Peche and Joan de Gorges to the custody of the lands of Ralph de Gorges and Eleanor his wife."

 Cal.
 Pat.
 R., 1232-47, p.
 243.

-(A reference to Joan de Gorges is found on the Liberate Rolls, May 7, 26 Henry III., Issues of the Exchequer : " Pay &c. to Joari' wife of Ralph de Gorges, 4 marks to purchase a rcbe and coat.")
+(A reference to Joan de Gorges is found on the Liberate Rolls, May 7, 26 Henry III., Issues of the Exchequer: "Pay &c. to Joari' wife of Ralph de Gorges, 4 marks to purchase a rcbe and coat.")

-In September of the following year is a mandate to the Archbishop of York, " to assign as soon as possible to Ralph de Gorges

-ten pounds yearly for the maintenance of hln

-and his wife." — Cal.
+In September of the following year is a mandate to the Archbishop of York, "to assign as soon as possible to Ralph de Gorges ten pounds yearly for the maintenance of him and his wife." — Cal.
 Pat.
 R., 1232-47, p.
 323.

-Wiff en, ' Historical Memoirs of the House of Russell,' i.
+Wiff en, 'Historical Memoirs of the House of Russell,' i.
 136, alludes to an earlier alliance of Ralph de Gorges with the heiress of Foliot of Warleigh, but cites no authority for the statement.
-This story is echoed later by the Rev. George S. Master, ' Collections for a Parochial History of Wraxall ' n 10 published 1900:—
+This story is echoed later by the Rev. George S. Master, 'Collections for a Parochial History of Wraxall' n 10 published 1900:—

-"Sir Ralph' de Gorges married for his first wif» Margaret, daughter and heir of Robert Foliot of 'Warleigh, in Tamerton Foliot, co.
-Devon and by her, who died in 1239, had issue, &c." ' The Foliot heiress did marry a Ralph de Gorges, but he was of Est Almere, co.
+"Sir Ralph' de Gorges married for his first wife, Margaret, daughter and heir of Robert Foliot of 'Warleigh, in Tamerton Foliot, co.
+Devon and by her, who died in 1239, had issue, &c."
+The Foliot heiress did marry a Ralph de Gorges, but he was of Est Almere, co.
 Dorset, who is named later as one of the executors of the will of his namesake of Knighton Gorges, whose death took place circa 1272.
-A pedigree of the ' Gorges of Tamerton Foliot ' is given in Pole's 'Devon' p.
-335. Particulars of the inquisition following on the death in 1289 of "Ralph de Gorges de Almere " is given in the 'Calendar of Inquisitions,' ii.
+A pedigree of the 'Gorges of Tamerton Foliot' is given in Pole's 'Devon' p.
+335. Particulars of the inquisition following on the death in 1289 of "Ralph de Gorges de Almere" is given in the 'Calendar of Inquisitions,' ii.
 462, published in 1906.
 He died, in 1289, sine prole, and his wife's name was Margaret, a daughter of Simon de Brionne, vel.
 Bryon.

 A lengthened period elapses before any further allusion to Ralph is found in the public records, but that he might have been actively engaged during the interval may be inferred from the following : —